tomsumardi/madeline/README.md

 Note:
   - this is my second attempt, total rewrite the original messed up monolithic design
-  - first pass will be done on out-of-band work.
+  - first pass will be done on out-of-band work
+  - https (TLS) packets capturing with ceph datastore on the backend (future project)
   - network analytics (future project)

 ### daemon service components: